poli-git/ZeroKnowledge_home_challenge/README.md

   cargo build
   ```

-  > NOTE: In case you may find building issues with the `stable` version for Rust and need to build std library, you can update the [rust-toolchain.toml][rust-toolchain] and add `nightly` like this:
+  > NOTE: In case you may find building issues with the `stable` version for Rust and need to re-build std library, you can update the [rust-toolchain.toml][rust-toolchain] and add `nightly` like this:

   ```sh
   [toolchain]